 Our Expert Buying Guide

 5-Inch studio monitors are among the most popular monitors in the market.
 Smaller monitors suffer from an underdeveloped low end.
 Larger monitors can be cumbersome and overbearing for many studio spaces.
 The 5-Inch option hits the sweet spot between the two.
-Here are some extra things to keep in mind when purchasing 5-inch studio monitors.
+Here are some extra things to remember when purchasing 5-inch studio monitors.

 Many bedroom producers fall into the trap of producing on Hi-Fi quality speakers.
-While these sound great they don’t highlight any flaws in your mix.
-The moment a professional hears your latest creation on a proper pair of studio monitors those errors will shine through.
+While these sound great, they don’t highlight any flaws in your mix.
+When a professional listens to your latest creation on a proper pair of studio monitors, those errors will shine through.

 Proper studio monitors aim to not place emphasis on any particular frequency.

 Another key factor to explore is the tuning options available.
-Despite the increase in balanced sound in 5-inch monitors, they can still suffer from poor placement.
-Untreated rooms or awkwardly shaped studio spaces can play a big role in the quality of the sound.
+Despite the increased balanced sound in 5-inch monitors, they can still suffer from poor placement.
+Untreated rooms or awkwardly shaped studio spaces can play a big role in the sound quality.

 Are Powered Speakers Better Than Passive?

-When I was setting up my very first studio space this was the first question I had to tackle.
+When I was setting up my very first studio space, this was the first question I had to tackle.
 For years passive speaker systems were all the rage.
 These systems required an amplifier that would handle power output.
 These types of systems still play a role in today’s audio landscape.
-But, not in the studio space.
+But not in the home studio space.
 Home theatre systems often use a passive system for satellite speakers.